Revised on 25 June 2020, 8:30 a.m.

 On 3 April 2020, U.S. President Donald Trump signed a memorandum directing that export restrictions be applied on certain medical goods.
 On 7 April 2020, the U.S. Federal Emergency Management Agency (FEMA) issued a temporary rule, which was published in the U.S. Federal Register on 10 April 2020, banning U.S. exports of respirators, surgical face masks and gloves without its explicit approval.

 FEMA’s temporary rule exempts U.S. manufacturers that meet two requirements: they had export contracts prior to 1 January 2020; and they distributed at least 80% of their production within the United States in the preceding 12 months.
+Additional exemptions were published on 21 April 2020, and include shipments to overseas U.S. military bases and embassies, diplomatic shipments from foreign embassies in the United States to their home countries, and exports of the covered medical goods by not-for-profit organizations for donation to foreign charities or governments.

 On 9 April 2020, U.S. Customs and Border Protection issued guidance regarding the memorandum signed by President Trump and FEMA’s temporary rule.
 This guidance identifies exclusions from the export ban, including shipments to Canada and by 3M.

-Perspectives from Some International Organizations and Policymakers
+Perspectives from Selected International Organizations and Policymakers

 A number of international organizations have commented on export restrictions that are being applied on certain medical goods.
 For example, on 24 March 2020, the WTO’s director-general asked countries to be transparent about any new trade-related measures implemented as a result of the COVID-19 pandemic.